arjungop/beyond-autocomplete-ngram-llm/research_paper.md

-# Statistical N-gram Language Model for Word Prediction and Autocomplete Systems: Implementation and Evaluation on Social Media Data
+# Beyond Autocomplete: N‑Gram Language Models for Sentence Completion and Synthetic Corpus Generation for LLM Training under Data Scarcity

 **Your Name**
 Department of Computer Science